 Super Nintendo Entertainment System

 A Link to the Past is widely recognized as one of the greatest games of all time, and is considered one of the high points of the series.
 A Japanese loose "sequel" was released on the Satellaview, titled BS Zelda no Densetsu Kodai no Sekiban.
 Later, A Link to the Past was released on the Game Boy Advance as The Legend of Zelda: A Link to the Past & Four Swords.
-It included another an entirely new game, Four Swords, which was a multiplayer based game.
+It also included another an entirely new game, Four Swords, which was a multiplayer-focused game.

 The Nintendo 64 was Nintendo's first console with full polygonal capabilities, and Nintendo fans was first treated with the amazing Super Mario 64 as a preview of what was to come for the green clothed hero.
 In 1998, The Legend of Zelda: Ocarina of Time was released, and fans were treated to ground-breaking 3D graphics and a massive adventure previously unseen in a 3D environment.

 Even though it looked like something totally new, the core gameplay was nearly identical to previous entries.
-The most notable addition was the eponymous Ocarina of Time (which had been in A LInk to the Past), which, when coupled with the Master Sword in the Temple of Time, allowed Link to travel in time a span of seven years, subsequently giving rise to Adult Link.
+The most notable addition was the eponymous Ocarina of Time (which had been in A Link to the Past), which, when coupled with the Master Sword in the Temple of Time, allowed Link to travel in time a span of seven years, subsequently giving rise to Adult Link.

 The Ocarina allowed the player to alter Hyrule in many ways (time of day, weather, etc.).
 Koji Kondo (a longtime composer for Nintendo) had composed ten songs specifically to be played on the Ocarina.